-We don't want to leave you out in the cold, so we researched 40 bivy sacks, selected the best 4, and tested them side by side to bring you a comprehensive review.
-From hanging camp sites high on the cliff sides to mountain meadows to the rugged desert landscape, we tested all four contenders in a variety of conditions.
-As climbers, hard-core campers, and backpackers, we understand the importance of a bivy that keeps you dry in rain and well ventilated in summer heat.
+We don't want to leave you out in the cold, so we researched 40 bivy sacks, purchased the best 8, and tested them side-by-side to bring you a comprehensive review.
+From hanging campsites high on the cliff sides to mountain meadows to the rugged desert landscape to snowy unplanned bivys, we tested all eight contenders in a variety of conditions.
+As climbers, hard-core campers, backpackers, and bikepackers we understand the importance of a bivy that keeps you dry in the rain and well ventilated in the summer heat.
 Be sure to check out the differences in weight for each product, too.
-Whether you're looking for a great performance-to-price ratio or the best climbing bivy, this review identifies the right model for you to leave the tent behind for the freedom of sleeping beneath the stars.
+Whether you're looking for a tremendous performance-to-price ratio or the best climbing bivy, this review identifies the right model for you to leave the tent behind for the freedom of sleeping beneath the stars.

 Analysis and Award Winners

 This winter, we updated this review with new models and included several old favorites.
 The Outdoor Research Alpine takes its place as our Editors' Choice for the first time.
 Following closely behind, the Sierra Designs Backcountry Bivy is not only a high scorer but a Best Buy winner.
 For the weight weenies out there, the SOL Escape Bivvy is the winner of our Top Pick award and the model that we would recommend for ultralight adventures.
 We've added in charts to aid in comparisons and extensively discuss each metric in our individual reviews.